xinzhen-lab/OC-prediction/README.md

 Pillow==8.4.0

 # Usage
-Make sure that all the required packages are installed, run the 'test.py' to examine if all required packages are installed.
+Make sure that all the required packages are installed, run the 'test.py' to check if all required packages are installed.
+If so, it will finally print "Negative probability: 42.7% Positive probability: 57.3%".
 Then run 'app.py', then click the http://127.0.0.1:5000/ link on the output window to launch the tool on your local browser.
 ![image](https://user-images.githubusercontent.com/131331281/233333144-6dcc19c0-9c8a-4b1f-b8db-9657c23d687e.png)